NikiStanchev/SoftUni/README.md

-# SoftUni: Here I will keep all files that I will do during my training in SoftUni !!!
+# SoftUni: Here I will keep all files that I will do during my training in SoftUni!!!